eclipse-basyx/basyx-python-sdk/README.md

-# basyx-python-sdk
+# Eclipse BaSyx Python SDK

 (formerly known as PyI40AAS – Python Industry 4.0 Asset Administration Shell)

-The PyI40AAS project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0.1)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).
+The Eclipse BaSyx Python project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0.1)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).